danainjax/punks-front-end/NOTES.md

 Project build notes

+MODAL

+Pseudo code-
+Use the modal to [1] Login
+Use a modal to [2] Add a comment
+Use a modal to [3] Add a contract

 [ ] Center the div in the show view
 [ ] When comments are added, instead of adding to bottom of show page, pop a modal or some other html element